mjohns/dactyl-cc/README.md

 If you are interested in a smaller version see the [mini](https://github.com/mjohns/dactyl-cc-mini) version.

+If you are interested in building it you can take a look at the [guide](guide/README.md).
+Any dactyl build guide you choose should work.

 ![image](https://imgur.com/CUbPLZC.jpg)

 CMake is the preferred way to build and leads to the fastest recompilation times.
 You only need to run the cmake command once.